Adedoyin-Emmanuel/fotograph/README.md

 #### Introduction

-FotoGraph is an open source powerful image manipulation software with a variety of tools for image conversion, bulk image downloading, AI-based image generation, background removal, image resizing, and compression.
+Fotograph is an open source powerful image manipulation software with a variety of tools for image conversion, bulk image downloading, AI-based image generation, background removal, image resizing, and compression.

 FotoGraph brings most image manipulation tools we use online to a single offline application that works on all operating systems,